jdip/rpg-tools-logistics-boy/README.md

 - Load your foundry world
 - Go to the ***Game Settings*** tab
 - Click the ***Manage Modules*** button
-- Make sure the box next to **RPG.Tools: Module** is checked
+- Make sure the box next to **RPG.Tools: LogisticsBoy** is checked
 - Click the ***Save Module Settings*** button

 ## Details

 - Adds a new ***Module*** button in the ***Rollable Tables*** tab
-- Generated tables will be placed in a 'Module' folder in the Rollable Tables tab
+- Generated tables will be placed in a 'LogisticsBoy' folder in the Rollable Tables tab
 - You can edit the tables to your heart's content after generation, but re-generating will wipe out any custom changes.
 - Both [StockBoy](https://github.com/jdip/rpg-tools-stock-boy) and [LootBoy](https://github.com/jdip/rpg-tools-loot-boy) will recognize these tables and make them available to use when generating loot.
 - Currently Available Tables: